 Q&A featuring Keith Lowe, VP of U.S. Residential Sales, IKO North America

 The roofing industry gained positive momentum in 2016.
 Can we expect the same in 2017?
-Keith Lowe, VP of U.S. Residential Sales for IKO, shares some of the latest trends on the radar for
+Keith Lowe, VP of U.S. Residential Sales for IKO, shares some of the latest trends on the radar for this year.

 Q: What was the state of the roofing market in 2016, and how do you expect will that affect activity in 2017?